 4.)
 Select the Tests to Run.
 A menu of the possible diagnostic tests is shown.
 Select the test that you would like to perform.
 You should backup all of your data before running tests that have options to “Fix”.
 The test will begin immediately.
 These tests include:

-The Windows Operating System has a some great tools for testing hard drives.
+The Windows Operating System has a great tool for testing hard drives.
 This program is called Check Disk (ChkDsk).

 Always backup your data before running any check disk (chkdsk) scans of your hard drive.
 If there is a bad sector, any data that may have been accessible before chkdsk, will likely become inaccessible once the bad sector is re-allocated.